esnible/experiments-1.8/README.md

 ## Troubleshooting

 - Ignore `WARNING AS201: Conversion from type 'usize' to 'u32' will require an explicit cast`; this is some problem with the Solo.io runtime.
+- Use `istioctl pc log <pod> --level wasm:debug` to turn on debug logging.
+  - Turn it off with `istioctl pc log <pod> --level wasm:warning`
 - Use `istioctl proxy-status` and verify httpbin isn't **STALE**.
 - Verify the mount worked using `kubectl exec deployment/httpbin -c istio-proxy -- ls -l /var/local/wasm`
 - Some of the WASM fields in EnvoyFilter are a bit different than in Istio 1.5-1.7.
 If you are porting old filters try to make them look like the example here.